A Brief History of Sky’s The Limit Observatory and Nature Center

 • Foster appreciation of the vegetation of the Mojave and Colorado Deserts, the two deserts represented in our area, and encourage the use of native

-• Make the project an example of sustainable desert design
+• Make the campus and its buildings an example of sustainable desert design

-The United States Marine Corps Color Guard opened the program, with (then) Superintendant Curt Sauer and Connor Sauer as MCs.
-Following the
+Basin.
+The United States Marine Corps Color Guard opened the program, with (then) JTNP Superintendent Curt Sauer and Connor Sauer as MCs.

-Ceremony of Blessing the Land by an elder of the 29 Palms Band of Mission Indians, a group of young students led the groundbreaking.
-Two
+Following the Ceremony of Blessing the Land by an elder of the 29 Palms Band of Mission Indians, a group of young students led the groundbreaking.

 Administration (NASA).
 Within the Morongo Basin, significant support has come in the form of aerial topographic survey, hydrology study, and civil